From Bernie’s mittens to Taylor’s scarf, 12 objects that defined 2021

-Every year has its highs and lows, but 2021 stands out as a nonstop roller coaster ride — a long roller coaster ride.
+Every year has its highs and lows, but 2021 stands out as a nonstop roller coaster ride—a long roller coaster ride.
 It’s hard to believe that 12 months ago vaccines had just arrived, the Biden presidency had not begun, and sporting events were still being attended by cardboard cutouts.

-But now is the time of year that we all like to pause and look back, and as usual we’re awash in lists of 2021’s most notable events and business developments.
-I like to look back through another lens that offers distinct insights we would otherwise overlook: the products, material goods, consumer culture artifacts, and other stuff that defined or left a mark on this unique time.
-So here is a different kind of list — The Year In Objects, 2021.
+But now is the time of year when we all like to pause and look back, and as usual, we’re awash in lists of 2021’s most notable events and business developments.
+I like to look back through another lens that offers distinct insights we would otherwise overlook: the products, material goods, consumer-culture artifacts, and other stuff that defined or left a mark on this unique time.
+So, here is a different kind of list: The Year in Objects 2021.

 QAnon Shaman’s hat

 Just six days into 2021, America absorbed a profound shock to its democratic system, in the form of a full-on assault on the U.S. Capitol that left five dead.
 Among other things, this shocking event was a true visual spectacle, replete with flags, signs, and theatrical costumes.
-The standout was, of course, the so-called QAnon Shaman — bare-chested, face-painted, and sporting an inexplicable furry, horned hat.
+The standout was, of course, the so-called QAnon Shaman—bare-chested, face-painted, and sporting an inexplicable furry, horned hat.
 The man wanted attention, and he got it, going so viral nobody could escape his image.
-Another thing he got: a 41-month prison sentence.
+Another thing he got (more recently): a 41-month prison sentence.

 The Bernie mittens

 If January 6 still feels raw, the Biden inauguration just weeks later somehow seems like a generation ago.
-Despite the fashionable pageantry of Lady Gaga and Amanda Gorman, among others, the visual star of the day was a pair of wooly mittens worn by Bernie Sanders — “a sort of brown and cream Himalayan sweater pattern, which seemed to have charmed practically half the social media world,” the New York Times reported.
-The mitten-maker was promptly identified, and the pattern reverse-engineered; and mittened Sanders seated in a this-could-have-been-an-email pose became the first meme of the Biden era.
+Despite the fashionable pageantry of Lady Gaga and Amanda Gorman, among others, the rather unwitting visual star of the day was a pair of wooly mittens worn by Senator Bernie Sanders —”a sort of brown and cream Himalayan sweater pattern,” the New York Times reported, which seemed to have charmed practically half the social media world.
+The mitten maker promptly identified herself; less than 24 hours later, the pattern was reverse-engineered; and mittened Sanders seated in a this-could-have-been-an-email pose became the first meme of the Biden era.

 The vaccine syringe

-When the year began, many of us, even those who may have been needle-averse in the past, absolutely craved a jab from a specific variety of syringe: one loaded with a Covid-19 vaccine.
+When the year began, many of us, even those who may have been needle-averse in the past, absolutely craved a jab from a specific variety of syringe: one loaded with a COVID-19 vaccine.
 Others, of course, have resisted the shot despite loads of scientific evidence in the vaccines’ favor.
-But worldwide, the big picture is one of intense demand — meaning a need not just for vaccines, but for single-use disposable syringes to deliver them.
+But worldwide, the big picture is one of intense demand—meaning a need not just for vaccines, but for single-use disposable syringes to deliver them.
 In November, the World Health Organization issued a call for boosted manufacturing of these critical objects, warning of a potential shortage.
 In a year of supply-chain stumbles and slowdowns, this one has the highest stakes.

 Gender-Neutral Potato Head